Kitware/nrtk/docs/release_notes/pending_release.rst

 Implementations

-* Added ``TranslationPerturber`` to randomly translate an image and handle modifying bounding boxes
+* Added ``RandomTranslationPerturber`` to randomly translate an image and handle modifying bounding boxes

 Fixes